Bring Your Own Device

 - DLP is a data loss prevention system that is integrated into the Windows virtual desktop environment and provides control over the data transmission channels available in this virtual environment to prevent data leaks from a BYOD device.

-Thus, information security services can fully control the exchange of data between the corporate environment and a personal device, as well as peripheral devices and the clipboard connected to it, which is especially important, given that all these data transmission channels outside corporate boundaries become insecure and should be considered a threat. corporate information security.
+Thus, information security services can fully control the exchange of data between the corporate environment and a personal device, as well as peripheral devices, which is especially important, given that all these data transmission channels outside corporate boundaries become insecure and should be considered a threat.

 Is the Bring Your Own